History Requirements

 Requirements for the Major in History

-For the Class of 2026 and on: Eleven semester courses in history (of at least three credits each), to include History 276 (Patterns and Processes in World History) and HI 3xx (What is Past?
-The Historian’s Craft); two 300-level courses (HI 3xx does not count toward this requirement); a research seminar at the 400-level; and at least one course each in four of the following fields: African history, Atlantic World history, East Asian history, European history, U.S./American history, Middle Eastern history, Russian/USSR history, Southeast Asian history.
+Eleven semester courses in history (of at least three credits each), to include History 276 (Global History) and HI 376 (Doing History); two 300-level courses (HI 376 does not count toward this requirement); a research seminar at the 400-level; and at least one course each in four of the following fields: African history, Atlantic World history, East Asian history, European history, Global history, U.S. history, Latin American history, Middle Eastern history, Southeast Asian history.
 At least two courses must be in premodern history, as designated by the department (please consult with your advisor or the department chair).
-Students are required, in consultation with their advisor, to articulate a concentration in the fall of their sophomore year or upon declaring as a history major (e.g., comparative history of religion, power and racial inequality, nations and nationalism, etc.).
-This concentration is explored in at least four courses.
-The presumption is that the two 300-level courses will likely be, but are not required to be, in this concentration.
-All majors are required to participate in a one-credit colloquium series in their senior year.
+At the end of each academic year, all majors are required to submit a form reflecting on the year’s courses.
+These reflection forms are intended to encourage students to reflect on the progress of their degree, as well as to assist in the advising process during the selection of courses in the spring semester.
+All majors are required to participate in a one-credit colloquium series (HI 476) in their senior year.

 Of the 11 courses for the major, no more than three may be at the 100-level.
 The two 300-level courses must be taken at Colby.
 All majors must also take a designated 400-level research seminar taught by a departmental faculty member in which they write a major research paper.
 The two 300-level courses and the 400-level seminar may also count toward fulfilling an area requirement.
 Students who choose to do an honors thesis during their senior year are still required to complete the 400-level seminar requirement.
 Although it is not required, many of these students choose to do the 400-level seminar in their junior year.
 The honors thesis courses (HI 483, 484) count toward the 11-course total.

 Up to three semester courses in history may be taken from historians at other colleges and universities in the United States and abroad.
-Please consult with the department chair if you have questions about non-departmental courses that are approved for the major.
+Please consult with the associate chair of the department if you have questions about non-departmental courses that are approved for the major.

 The point scale for retention of the major applies to all courses in history.
 No requirement for the major may be taken satisfactory/unsatisfactory.
 No course will count for the history major if the grade is lower than C-.
 Seniors with a GPA of 3.75 or higher in history courses will graduate with “Distinction in the Major.”